Navigation and Search in C++

 You can double-click any file in the hierarchy to open it in the editor.

-By default, child nodes of each file represent files included into this file, which corresponds to the Includee mode on the toolbar.
+By default, child nodes of each file represent files included in this file, which corresponds to the Includee mode on the toolbar.
 You can switch to the Includers mode.
 In this mode, child nodes of a file represent files in the current scope that include this file.

 Navigate to action